-I must say that as I was describing this theory, Aaron’s mouth dropped open, his eyes grew wide and tears formed in his eyes as he moved closer in his chair.
+I must say that as I was describing this, Aaron’s mouth dropped open, his eyes grew wide and tears formed as he moved closer in his chair.
 The only thing he could say was, “How did you know?”
 With that, Aaron and I started a remarkable relationship.
 With all the counselors he had been to over the years, Aaron said that no one really understood him.
-Here was the angry young man who didn’t want to be there, fully engaged and ready to work, ready to share his pain, ready to begin a trusting relationship.”
+Here was the angry young man who didn’t want to be there, fully engaged and ready to work, ready to share his pain, ready to begin a trusting relationship.

 Mr. Schild is the Executive Director of Regesh Family and Child Services in Toronto, Ontario Canada.
 Regesh runs many programs helping families and youth dealing with personal and family issues in their lives.
-He is currently open to speaking engagements and train-the train workshops.
+He is currently open to speaking engagements.
 He can be reached at 416-495-8832 extension 222 or email@example.com.
 Visit www.regesh.com.Edwin Schild